tangent-tz/tan-S/Documentation/Lexical Analyzer/Punctuator.md

 let sum = a + b;
 ```

-As your compiler scans the code, it converts the source code into a stream of tokens.
+As the compiler scans the code, it converts the source code into a stream of tokens.
 A token represents a component of the source code that is meaningful in the context of the programming language syntax, like identifiers, operators, brackets, etc.

 Now, let's focus on the third line `let sum = a + b;`.